Catrionamcd/ViewsIt-Site/README.md

 Code Validation and Manual Testing can be viewed [here](TEST.md)
 ### Manual Testing
-* Unfortunately, I had planned to create a spreadsheet with all of the manual testing carried out and it was extensive but I have run out of time.
-Each feature was tested.

 * New Registration Page
 * New Login/Logout Page
 * Create Channel